hildebrandmw/deductive-sim/README.md

 Main source code is found in "src/simulator.jl".

+Source for set functions optimized for sorted arrays is in "src/SortedOpts.jl".

 Circuits can be found in the "circuits" directory while test vectors used to obtain results are found in the "tests" directory.